vmasdani/argems-go-starter/README.md

 ```

 # Build
 To build, you need Python 3, and also [Node.JS](https://nodejs.org/en/download/) for minification.
+Edit your app URL in `release.json`.
 ```
 sudo npm i -g uglify-js
-./release.py [your deployment URL, i.e. https://myapp.com, http://localhost:8080, etc]
+./release.py
 ```